osharif12/raft-distributed-system-project/README.md

  secondary servers which will handles requests from the front end and store data.
 This project will have a few milestones, namely completion of basic structure as outlined above, election algorithm, replication of data (with indices, terms, commits, and data), and the testing script.
+For Cluster Membership for the most part I am adding a 2 phase approach.
+For every membership update I will disable the old configuration so it won't accept new client requests, then update to the new and start accepting client requests again.
+If a new client starts, I will not add it to the group until it has replicated all the data from the primary first.
+ This will ensure that a new node that has a lot of data to replicate won't be in the way of a primary waiting for its secondaries to replicate data on a request.
  By May 8th I hope to have at least the basic structure of the project and the election algorithm completed.
 By May 10 I hope to have the election algorithm completed.
  By May 12 I hope to have the the replication completed.
 By May 14 I hope to have everything completed including the testing.
 I will debug project until May